PokemonAutomation/Microcontroller/Wiki/Programs/NintendoSwitch/PABotBase.md

 # PABotBase

-Pokémon Automation Bot Base (PABotBase) is the program used by all the [advanced programs](https://github.com/PokemonAutomation/SwSh-Arduino/wiki/Programs:-Advanced-List).
+Pokémon Automation Bot Base (PABotBase) is the program used by all the [Computer-Control programs](https://github.com/PokemonAutomation/ComputerControl).

 You shouldn't have to compile this program yourself since the SerialPrograms package has this pre-compiled.